sophiadt/707bot/README.md

 ## Project Files

-* `model_train_upload_workflow.ipyb`: Notebook to be run in Google Colab to train and upload the model to Hugging Face's Model Hub
+* `model_train_upload_workflow.ipynb`: Notebook to be run in Google Colab to train and upload the model to Hugging Face's Model Hub
 * `main.py`: Script to be imported into a Repl.it Python Discord.py project
 * `keep_alive.py`: Script to keep the discord bot alive for half an hour after main.py is run